chraebsli/coding-crab-blog/en/_posts/2023/11/2023-11-04-privacy-friendly-alternatives.md

   - security
 ---

-Here you can find a list of privacy focused alternatives to the usual services.
+Here you can find a list of privacy friendly alternatives to the usual services.

 ## My recommendations